- Basic information

 Examination options

-The device is able to measure the isometric force of grips, the active range of motion of the joints of the arm and hand.
+The device is able to measure the isometric strength of grips, the active range of motion of the joints of the arm and hand.

 Possibilities of use for therapy

-Using the Pablo device® it is possible to practice and reeduce the active functions of the hand and arm through various purposefully designed interactive therapeutic games.
-Cognitive and fatal functions can also be trained through therapeutic games.
+Using the Pablo device® the active functions of the hand and arm can be practiced and re-educated through various purposefully designed interactive therapeutic games.
+Cognitive and phatic functions can also be trained using therapeutic games.

 For whom therapy is not suitable